SS Melville E. Stone

-The SS Melville E. Stone was a Liberty ship built in the United States during World War II.
+SS Melville E. Stone was a Liberty ship built in the United States during World War II.
 She was named after Melville Elijah Stone (August 22, 1848 – February 15, 1929), a newspaper publisher, founder of the Chicago Daily News, and one time general manager of the reorganized Associated Press.

 History

-The ship's keel was laid in Permanente Metals Richmond, CA, Yard 2 on July 2, 1943 as hull number 1715, type EC2-S-C1.
+The ship's keel was laid in Permanente Metals Richmond, California, Yard 2 on July 2, 1943 as hull number 1715, type EC2-S-C1.
 She was launched on July 24, 1943 and delivered on August 4, 1943.
-The Melville E. Stone was 22 days on the Ways, 12 days in the Water and 34 days to Delivery.
-After delivery to the War Shipping Administration, she was operated by Norton Lilly & Company, NY.
+The Melville E. Stone was 22 days on the ways, 12 days in the water and 34 days to delivery.
+After delivery to the War Shipping Administration, she was operated by Norton Lilly & Company, New York.